A complete guide on how to receive US dollars in Nigeria 2025

 (c) Swift Code: Is a unique code distinguishing your specific bank for international transfer.

-Ways to receive US Dollars
+How to receive US Dollars

-1. International wire transfers.
+International wire transfer.

-In such type of money transfer, the person who actually sends money initiates wire transfer of funds at his/her bank.
-He provides the bank’s name address, your account number, and the swift code.
+Here the individual makes wire transfer of funds at his/her bank.
+He provides name address of bank, your account number, and the swift code.
+Your bank simply credits the funds to your Domiciliary account.

-What they have to consider
+What they need to consider

-2. Using money-transfer services
+Using money-transfer services

 Advantages